kauai-ian/Profile-Card/README.md

-I made a profile card
+Profile card built using HTML and CSS